 And then without hesitation, I get my ass up from my blue yoga ball, I walk 10 feet to the fridge, I open it up and I reach for a piece of very dark chocolate.
 I sit back down on my ball, I place the cool chocolate in my warm mouth, and for a good 60 seconds, I enter bliss.
 I experience pure pleasure.
 I melt into the moment as the chocolate does the same around my tongue.

 I savor the last remnants of delight and I get back to work, committed to nailing my meal plan.

 Here’s the truth.
 I didn’t want that chocolate.
 I was totally satisfied from the huge bowl of nutrients that I ate just 30 minutes prior.
 I didn’t want chocolate.
 I wanted the feeling that chocolate provides.

-When I used to drink alcohol, I never reached for crappy food or sugar when I craved an escape or needed a hit of pleasure because I knew my escape and pleasure would be waiting for me at 5 pm, when I uncorked the wine, and I was more than happy to wait it out.
+When I used to drink alcohol, I never reached for crappy food or sugar when I craved an escape or needed a hit of pleasure because I knew that my escape and pleasure would be waiting for me at 5 pm when I uncorked the wine, and I was more than happy to wait it out.

 One of the reasons why I was shit scared to quit drinking and why I put it off for so long was because the thought of living my life without that escape, or more accurately, without the anticipation of that escape, was unimaginable to me.
 If I didn’t have that escape, that pleasure, that cozy intoxication to look forward to, what was the fucking point?